V0XNIHILI/brevitas-utils/README.md

 Library with utilities for [Brevitas](https://github.com/Xilinx/brevitas/).

-Features:
+## Features

-- 1-line conversion of a floating point PyTorch model to a model that can be used for quantization-aware training (QAT) or post-training quantization (PTQ)
+- 1-line conversion of a floating point PyTorch model to a model with post-training quantization(PTQ) applied that can be used for quantization-aware training (QAT)
   - Automatic batch normalization folding
   - Automatic removal of dropout layers
 - 1-line extraction of quantized weights and biases from a QAT model